-SEVENTH CAUSE OF ACTION

-FAILURE TO PAY WAGES WHEN DUE

-(Cal Lab.
-Code §§201, 202, 203)

-((By PLAINTIFF and the CALIFORNIA CLASS and Against All DEFENDANTS)

-- 102. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 103.
+1 penalties available pursuant to Labor Code § 226.2(a)(6), all in an amount according to proof at the time 2 of trial (but in no event more than four thousand dollars (\$4,000.00) for PLAINTIFF and each respective 3 member of the CALIFORNIA CLASS herein.
+4 SEVENTH CAUSE OF ACTION 5 FAILURE TO PAY WAGES WHEN DUE 6 (Cal.
+Lab.
+Code §§201, 202, 203) 7 (Alleged b y PLAINTIFF and the CALIFORNIA CLASS Against All DEFENDANTS) 8 108.
+PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and 9 incorporate l by this reference, as though fully set forth herein, the prior paragraphs of this Complaint.
+10 109.
 Cal.
 Lab.
-Code § 200 provides that:

-As used in this article:(a) "Wages" includes all amounts for labor performed by employees of every description, whether the amount is fixed or ascertained by the standard of time, task, piece, Commission basis, or other method of calculation. (b) "Labor" includes labor, work, or service whether rendered or performed under contract, subcontract, partnership, station plan, or other agreement if the labor to be paid for is performed personally by the person demanding payment.
+Code § 200 provides that: 11 As used in this article:(a) "Wages" includes all amounts for labor 12 13 performed by employees of every description, whether the amount is fixed or ascertained by the standard of time, task, piece, Commission basis, or other method of calculation. (b) "Labor" includes labor, work, or service 14 whether rendered or performed under contract, subcontract, partnership, station plan, or other agreement if the labor to be paid for is performed 15 personally by the person demanding payment.
+16 110.
+Cal.

-- 104. Cal.
 Lab.
-Code § 201 provides, in relevant part, that "If an employer discharges an employee, the wages earned and unpaid at the time of discharge are due and payable immediately." - 105.
+Code § 201 provides, in relevant part, that "If an employer discharges an 17 employee, th ne wages earned and unpaid at the time of discharge are due and payable immediately."
+18 111.
 Cal.
 Lab.
-Code § 202 provides, in relevant part, that:

-If an employee not having a written contract for a definite period quits his or her employment, his or her wages shall become due and payable not later than 72 hours thereafter, unless the employee has given 72 hours previous notice of his or her intention to quit, in which case the employee is entitled to his or her wages at the time of quitting.
-Notwithstanding any other provision of law, an employee who quits without providing a 72-hour notice shall be entitled to receive payment by mail if he or she so requests and designates a mailing address.
-The date of the mailing shall constitute the date of payment for purposes of the requirement to provide payment within 72 hours of the notice of quitting.

-- 106. There was no definite term in PLAINTIFF's or any CALIFORNIA CLASS Members' employment contract. - 107.
+Code § 202 provides, in relevant part, that: 19 If an employee not having a written contract for a definite period quits his or her employment, his or her wages shall become due and payable not 20 later than 72 hours thereafter, unless the employee has given 72 hours previous notice of his or her intention to quit, in which case the employee is entitled to his or her wages at the time of quitting.
+Notwithstanding any 21 22 other provision of law, an employee who quits without providing a 72-hour notice shall be entitled to receive payment by mail if he or she so requests 23 and designates a mailing address.
+The date of the mailing shall constitute the date of payment for purposes of the requirement to provide payment 24 within 72 hours of the notice of quitting.
+25 112.
+There is no definite term in PLAINTIFF's or any CALIFORNIA CLASS members' 26 employment contract.
+27 113.
 Cal.
 Lab.
-Code § 203 provides:
+Code § 203 provides: 28